SharePoint/sp-dev-docs/docs/general-development/excel-services-in-sharepoint.md

 ---
-title: Excel Services in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: f7e13fcb-a86a-4a1e-af59-3bace98ce9d7
+title: Excel Services in SharePoint ms.prod: SHAREPOINT ms.assetid: f7e13fcb-a86a-4a1e-af59-3bace98ce9d7
 ---

-# Excel Services in SharePoint 2013
+# Excel Services in SharePoint
-Learn about the new capabilities in Excel Services in SharePoint Server 2013 and how you can use them in your own development efforts.
+Learn about the new capabilities in Excel Services in SharePoint and how you can use them in your own development efforts.
 ## What's new in Excel Services for developers
 <a name="xlsWhatsNew"> </a>

-SharePoint 2013 brings new technologies to Excel Services─such as ECMAScript (JavaScript, JScript) UDFs and Excel Interactive View─and new enhancements to existing technologies, such as ODATA for REST, and updates to the ECMAScript (JavaScript, JScript) Object Model (JSOM) API.
+SharePoint brings new technologies to Excel Services─such as ECMAScript (JavaScript, JScript) UDFs and Excel Interactive View─and new enhancements to existing technologies, such as ODATA for REST, and updates to the ECMAScript (JavaScript, JScript) Object Model (JSOM) API.